-The ARIES trial compares an early versus a late start for a Treat-and-Extend (T&E) regimen, an increasingly popular approach to treatment worldwide, for wet or neovascular age-related macular degeneration (AMD).
-Professor Paul Mitchell gives an overview of the study, and then goes on to discuss wet AMD and the differences to dry AMD, the specifics and benefits of the T&E regimen and the importance of dosing frequency in real-world cases.
+The ARIES trial compares an early versus a late start for a treat-and-extend (T&E) regimen, an increasingly popular approach to treatment worldwide, for wet or neovascular age-related macular degeneration (AMD).
+Professor Paul Mitchell gives an overview of the study, and discusses wet AMD and the differences to dry AMD, the specifics and benefits of the T&E regimen and the importance of dosing frequency in real-world cases.

 1. Could you please summarise the study design, rationale and aims of the ongoing ARIES clinical trial?
 What is unique with the ARIES study?
 (0:11)